Crisis Intervention in Drug Rehabilitation

 Understanding Crisis Scenarios in Rehab

-In any drug rehabilitation centre in Johannesburg, crisis situations can arise as individuals navigate the challenging journey of recovery.
-These crises may include emotional breakdowns, relapses, or severe withdrawal symptoms, all of which can disrupt the healing process.
-However, when these situations occur, they are not seen as setbacks but as part of the process of overcoming addiction.
+In any drug rehabilitation centre in Johannesburg, crises can emerge as individuals work through the challenges of recovery.
+These moments may include emotional breakdowns, relapses, or severe withdrawal symptoms that disrupt the healing process.
+However, these events are not signs of failure—they are part of the journey toward lasting recovery.

 Common Crisis Situations in Drug Rehab